i-ravenov/jlox/README.md

 # jlox
-lox language interpreter implemented in Java
+lox language interpreter implemented in Java along with a book "Crafting Interpreters" by Robert Nystrom